sass/dart-sass/differences.md

    The parse phase and the CSS serialization phase both still exist and do more or less the same thing as in Ruby Sass.
 However, the perform, cssize, and extend phases are now a single perform phase.
-This phase executed SassScript and builds the final CSS syntax tree from the resulting information.
+This phase executes SassScript and builds the final CSS syntax tree from the resulting information.
 Extends and bubbling are applied as the tree is being created.